 Creating Motion Paths

 A motion path is a curved animation between two or more points.
-To create a motion path, first create a basic path between two keyframes.
-Do the following:
+Initially, to create a motion path, you have to create a basic path between two keyframes.
+To get it done, take the following steps:

 Step 1: Select an element.

-Step 3: Add the starting Location keyframe at the point you want the animation to start.
+Step 2: In Timeline, place the Playhead at the time you want the animation to start.

 Step 5: On the Canvas, drag the element to a new position.
 This creates a red line indicating the path of the motion.
 The Location property value changes, thus animating the element along a motion path.